Formalizing and Evaluating Requirements of Perception Systems for Automated Vehicles using Spatio-Temporal Perception Logic: Preliminaries

 \end{defn}

-In Def. \ref{def:spatial-order}, the notation $2^S$ for a set $S$ denotes the set of all subsets of $S$.
-The right rectangle in Figure \ref{fig:exm:geo-shape} shows the $\LM(X)$, $\TM(X)$, $\RM(X),$ and $\BM(X)$ points which correspond to four corners of the tightest bounding box for the set $X$.
-These sets are always singletons and therefore informally we treat them as functions that return a point.
+In Def. \ref{def:spatial-order}, the notation $2^{A}$ for a set $A$ denotes the set of all subsets of $A$, i.e., the powerset of $A$.
+In Figure \ref{fig:exm:geo-shape}, we have identified the left-most, right-most, bottom-most, and right-most elements of the set $X$ using the $\LM(X)$, $\TM(X)$, $\RM(X),$ and $\BM(X)$ function definitions.
+The right rectangle in Figure \ref{fig:exm:geo-shape} is the tightest bounding box for the set $X$, and it can be derived using only those four points.